psrenergy/IARA.jl/docs/src/contributing.md

 When filing a bug report, please include:
 - A clear and descriptive title.
+- A link (google drive, dropbox, etc.) to the files of the case you are working on.
 - Steps to reproduce the issue.
 - The expected behavior and what actually happens.
 - Any relevant error messages or stack traces.